mshumko/sampex/docs/installation.rst

 -------------
 Before you can use `sampex` you'll need to

-1. **Download the SAMPEX data `data`_ **.
+1. Download the SAMPEX `data`_.
 Currently `sampex` doesn't download data for you, so you will need to download it yourself (via wget or something similar) and save the data directory for step 2.
-2. **Configure `sampex` where to find that data.** Run `python3 -m sampex config` and answer the prompt.
-The configuration paths are accessible via the `sampex.config` dictionary.
+2. Configure :python:`sampex` where to find that data.
+Run :python:`python3 -m sampex config` and answer the prompt.
+The configuration paths are accessible via the :python:`sampex.config` dictionary.

 .. _data: https://izw1.caltech.edu/sampex/DataCenter/data.html